David Blewitt: Early life

 Blewitt's larger, feature film credits included Butterflies Are Free, a 1972 film starring Goldie Hawn, and The Buddy Holly Story in 1978.
 He received an Academy Award nomination for The Competition, directed by Joel Oliansky.
 Blewitt was best associated with his editing in the 1984 blockbuster, Ghostbusters.

 Blewitt's later television work included Hercules: The Legendary Journeys.

 Blewitt won an Emmy Award in 1993 for editing in the television special, Bob Hope: The First 90 Years.
 In addition to his Emmy and Academy Award nominations, Blewitt received two ACE Eddie Awards from the American Cinema Editors, out of a total five nominations during his 40-year career.
 He was also a recipient of the American Cinema Editors Career Achievement Award in 2004.

 David Blewitt died of complications from Parkinson's disease on July 8, 2010, at his home in Sherman Oaks, California, at the age of 81.
 He was survived by his wife, Ann; daughter, Risa Bastien, and Risa's husband, Steve Bastien; and his granddaughter, Annabel.

+Blewitt was a first cousin once removed of U.S. President Joe Biden through his grandfather Edward Francis Blewitt, who was the maternal grandfather of Biden's mother Catherine Eugenia Finnegan.